crlabgeorgetown/behavioral/development_instructions/repositoryStructure.md

 *More details on code soon.*

+Do: Browse to learn patterns
+Don’t: Use as a base for new tasks (prefer `task/`)

 ### 2. `development_instructions/` ###

 Folder to organize the instructions for future task development.

+Do: Read and update docs
+Don’t: Store code or assets here

 ### 3. `dist/` ###